David-VTUK/rh-exam-study-notes/01-implement-images-using-podman.md

 This commands informs Docker that the container intends to use the specified directory (`/data`) as a volume.
 Note - data will not be persisted by simply using this command, but acts as a mount point from the host or another container as a *destination*.

-Mounting directories to this volume is typically handled at runtime using `podman` commands or configu files in `docker compose`
+Mounting directories to this volume is typically handled at runtime using `podman` commands or config files in `docker compose`

 ## Mount a host directory as a data volume